Facts About the National Cemetery Administration

 Facts About NCA

-• NCA administers 155 national cemeteries of which 87 are open for all interments and 22 are open for interments of cremated remains only.
+• NCA administers 157 national cemeteries of which 86 are open for all interments, and 22 are open for interments of cremated remains only.
 In addition to VA national cemeteries, two national cemeteries — Arlington and the United States Soldiers' and Airmen's Home National Cemetery — are administered by the Army.
 Fourteen national cemeteries are maintained by the Department of the Interior.
 The American Battle Monuments Commission maintains 26 American cemeteries and monuments outside of the United States.

 • The Rural Initiative was established to provide access to VA burial benefits for Veterans who reside in rural areas and who have not previously had reasonable access to a national or state Veterans cemetery.

 • NCA is also expanding access to cemeteries for urban Veterans.
-A new columbarium was opened at Crown Hill National Cemetery for the Indianapolis area.
-NCA has another columbarium-only scheduled to open in the summer of FY 2023 in St. Albans, Queens, NY.
-Construction for two additional columbaria in Chicago, IL, and Alameda, CA, are planned.
+Since 2019, new columbaria have been opened at Los Angeles National Cemetery, CA; Crown Hill National Cemetery in Indianapolis, IN; and St. Albans National Cemetery in Queens, NY.
+Construction of two additional columbaria in Chicago, IL, and San Francisco, CA, area are planned.

-• Nearly 5.3 million people — including 4 million Veterans from the Revolutionary War to the war in Iraq and Afghanistan — are honored with a burial in a VA national cemetery.
+• Over 5.7 million people — including 4.3 million Veterans from the Revolutionary War to the war in Iraq and Afghanistan — are honored with a burial in a VA national cemetery.

-• Nearly 23,000 acres from Hawaii to Maine, and from Alaska to Puerto Rico, are devoted to memorializing those who served this nation.
+• Over 23,000 acres from Hawaii to Maine, and from Alaska to Puerto Rico, are devoted to memorializing those who served this nation.

 • Largest National Cemetery: Riverside (CA), 1,237 acres.